w3c/wai-website/pages/about/using-wai-material.md

 You may use W3C WAI videos in accordance with their [license](#find-license).
 Please use the entire video, including the ending with the link to w3.org/WAI.

-We welcome contributions to translate the English captions/subtitles and provide dubbed versions of the videos in other languages.
+We welcome contributions to translate the English captions/subtitles and to provide dubbed versions of the videos in other languages.
 For more information, see [Translating WAI Resources](https://www.w3.org/WAI/about/translating/).

 ## Let Us Know